Updated: Oct 8

 Mindful practices have been used for centuries as a way to enhance and improve personal well-being.
-Through activities that raise awareness to the emotional state, you are able to gently guide and direct how your mental state influences the physical, emotional and spiritual self.
+Through activities that raise awareness to our emotional state, we are able to gently guide and direct how our mental state can influence our physical, emotional and spiritual ones.
 The world has become a busier place.
-It is louder, filled with distractions, and for many this can create a deeper sense of anxiety, fear, and worry.
-Those feelings often contribute to mental and physical pain, muddying the waters, and make it harder to focus and concentrate.
-This is where mindful practice offers a relief, a way to focus energy and thoughts in a more productive and meaningful way.
+It has become louder, filled with distractions, and for many this creates a deeper sense of fear and worry.
+That fear and worry adds to our mental and physical pain, muddying the waters, making it harder for us to focus and concentrate.
+We become less present in the now and instead fixate on things in the past or project into the future.

 Benefits of engaging in Mindful Practice